estuary/flow/site/docs/concepts/collections.md

 :::info Beta
 While in beta, this command currently has the following limitations.
 They will be removed in a later release:

 * The `--uncommitted` flag is required.
-This means that all collection documents are read, regardless of whether they were successfully committed or if they part of a [transaction](../concepts/advanced/shards.md#transactions) that was rolled back or uncommitted.
+This means that all collection documents are read, regardless of whether they were successfully committed or not.
 In the future, reads of committed documents will be the default.

-* Only collections comprising a single [journal](../concepts/advanced/journals.md) can be read.
+* Only reads of a single [partition](../concepts/advanced/projections.md#logical-partitions) are supported.
+If you need to read from a partitioned collection, use `--include-partition` or `--exclude-partition` to narrow down to a single partition.

 * The `--output` flag is not usable for this command.
 Only JSON data can be read from collections.
 :::